HEADSHOTS, LIGHTS AND MILD DELUSION

 THE QUEEN'S JUBILEE

-Couldn't get her to look up for the lift pic In 2022, Queen Elizabeth II celebrated her Platinum Jubilee — that’s seventy years on the throne, in case you’d missed the bunting.
+Couldn't get her to look up In 2022, Queen Elizabeth II celebrated her Platinum Jubilee — that’s seventy years on the throne, in case you’d missed the bunting.
 The whole country was treated to a four-day bank holiday (cheers, Your Majesty) from Thursday 2nd to Sunday 5th June.
 At the time, I was based in London, still busy with interiors but sneaking into other areas of photography whenever I could.
-And really, when history comes parading down your street, ho
+And really, when history comes parading down your street, how could I not gra

 WORKING WITH PAUL